eekcoopuw/jobmon/docsource/glossary.rst

     TaskInstance
         The actual instance of execution of a Task command.
 The equivalent of a single qsub on an SGE Cluster.
 Jobmon will create TaskInstances from the Tasks that you define.
+This is an actual run of a task.
+Like calling a function in Python.
+One Task can have multiple task instances if they are retried.

     TaskInstanceStatus
         === =========================== ==============================================================================